 If multiple people share equal priority, conflicts may arise.
 The court may require hearings before making an appointment.

-Information Required to File Probate
+Information Required to File a Petition for Probate

 A probate petition must include complete and accurate details.
 Courts rely on this filing to manage the estate correctly.